 Actions on Decisions (AODs) are internal IRS communications that are occasionally written to summarize a court decision which is adverse to the IRS position, and to recommend IRS acquiescence or non-acquiescence.
 AODs are not written for all decisions.
 They are intended to provide guidance to IRS staff who are working on similar issues, until an official acquiescence or non-acquiescence is decided.
 If the decision is by a court other than the Tax Court, the Actions on Decisions indicate whether the IRS will appeal the court's decision.
 This background information can help the researcher assess future IRS policy.

-AODs can be found in Tax Notes (Tax Collection KF6284 .T37) & online in Bloomberg Law and Lexis Advance.
+AODs can be found in Tax Notes (Tax Collection KF6284 .T37) & online in Lexis Advance.
 The Internal Revenue Bulletin lists the Commissioner's decision whether to acquiesce as soon as it becomes available, as a Notice.
 The Cumulative Bulletin consolidates the list semiannually and annually.

 Citator 2nd (online in Thomson Reuters Checkpoint and in the Tax Collection KF6285 .U55 2nd)

 Commentators seem to agree that the RIA citator is the most useful and complete.
 Citations include citing authority from 1954 forward and editorial treatment; the Constitution, statutes, and treaties are not included.
 Although RIA covers regulations and IRS documents, it lists cited regulations in T.D. (rather than section number) order.
 Case name or citation can be used.

 CCH Standard Federal Tax Reporter - Citator. (online in CCH Intelliconnect)

 The citator includes selected citing authority from 1913 - (chosen by editors as important).
 This selection is considered by many to be a useful screening of citing authority.
 CCH does not use treatment symbols or headnote numbers for citing authorities.